United Arab Emirates

 We will delve into the diplomatic, defense and economic issues that draw the UAE and Israel together, explore the common heritage of Moslems and Jews that that underlies the historic “Abraham Accords,” and discover the Torah of sages who lived and thrived in the Arabian Gulf.

-You will stay at the five-star Hilton Dubai Al Habtoor City Hotel on the waterfront, dine on the finest kosher cuisine with an Emirati twist under formal OU supervision, engage with the Dubai Jewish community and its chief rabbi, and enjoy Shabbat in a beautiful and traditional ambiance.
+You will stay at the five-star Hilton Dubai Al Habtoor City Hotel or equivalent alternative, dine on the finest kosher cuisine, engage with the Dubai Jewish community, and enjoy Shabbat in a beautiful and traditional ambiance.

 Meet, welcome, and assist by Kosher Travelers representative.
 Hotel check-in, orientation session, and gourmet dinner.